Portwell Quality Policy

 "We are committed to providing the highest standard quality products and services that will meet or exceed our Customers' expectation, comply with regulatory requirements, and to maintain the effectiveness of the quality management system."Allen Lee

 American Portwell Technology Inc.

-APTs quality management system is in compliance with the International Quality System Standard ISO 9001:2008.
-The ISO 9001:2008 standard is an internationally recognized quality management system standard developed by the International Organization of Standardization.
-APT holds ISO 9001:2008 Certificate Number C2016-03232 from third party quality systems registrar, Perry Johnson Registrars, Inc.
+APTs quality management system is in compliance with the International Quality System Standard ISO 9001:2015.
+The ISO 9001:2015 standard is an internationally recognized quality management system standard developed by the International Organization of Standardization.
+APT holds ISO 9001:2015 Certificate Number C2016-03232-R1 from third party quality systems registrar, Perry Johnson Registrars, Inc.

-American Portwell Technology, Inc., a world-leading innovator in the Industrial PC (IPC) market and a member of the Intel Embedded Alliance, is pleased to announce that it is now registered as conforming to International Organization for Standardization (ISO) 13485:2003, Medical DevicesQuality Management SystemsRequirements for Regulatory Purposes.
-Perry Johnson Registrars (PJR) performed the ISO audit in early October 2008.
+American Portwell Technology, Inc., a world-leading innovator in the Industrial PC (IPC) market and a member of the Intel Embedded Alliance, is pleased to announce that it is now registered as conforming to International Organization for Standardization (ISO) 13485:2016, Medical DevicesQuality Management SystemsRequirements for Regulatory Purposes.
+Perry Johnson Registrars (PJR) performed the ISO audit in November 2017.

 Our products are designed and tested to comply with industry agency approvals and safety requirements, such as UL, CE and FCC.

 American Portwell is dedicated to environmental leadership while continuing to provide the highest level of service to our customers.
 Further, we strive to minimize potential environmental impacts and reduce related risks that may result from our operations, related activities and services.

 We demonstrate our commitment to environmental responsibility through: